🔥 Pragmatic .NET Code Rules Course is on Presale - 40% off!BUY NOW

 If memory usage is a concern, be cautious with the number of compiled queries.

 Compiled queries in EF Core are a powerful feature for optimizing database access in specific scenarios.
 They are most beneficial for improving performance in scenarios with repetitive and frequent database queries.
 However, their use should be balanced against the potential drawbacks, such as increased memory usage and complexity, especially in applications with dynamic query patterns or limited resources.
+That's all from me for today.

 dream BIG!